Applying for BFI National Lottery Development funding

 Producer overheads – established

-‘Established’ is defined as having 4 or more feature film projects produced and/or comparable television, theatre or immersive work.
+‘Established’ is defined as having four or more feature film projects produced and/or comparable television, theatre or immersive work.

 Legal fees

-Up to £2,000 for option & assignment agreement over pre-existing underlying standalone work or for director development services agreement or other required document if agreed by the BFI.
+• up to £2,000 for option & assignment agreement over pre-existing underlying standalone work or for director development services agreement (if applicable) or other required document if agreed by the BFI.

-The BFI will supply a Script Editor Agreement template or simple amendment agreement templates (for writer or director) to successful applicants.
+• the BFI can supply a Script Editor Agreement template or simple amendment agreement templates (for writer or director) to successful applicants.
 If the amendment required is not simple we may contribute up to £500 for each such required document.

-Legal fee costs will only be covered by a BFI award where you engage an external legal practitioner with direct and demonstrable film experience and knowledge.
+• a contribution towards legal fee costs will only be covered by a BFI award where you engage an external legal practitioner, normally a qualified solicitor, with direct and demonstrable film experience and knowledge and where BFI is not required to make substantial corrections to documents produced by the legal practitioner

 Necessary travel and accommodation expenses demonstrably relating to the project’s development needs

-• accommodation per night (for major city or overseas): £150
+• £150 accommodation per night (for major city/overseas)

 Late stage development costs

-Costs subject to approval from the Editorial team and only agreed when the project is in the run up to production.
+Costs subject to approval from the Filmmaking Fund team and only agreed when the project is in the run up to production.

 Budget and schedule fees